Mu-L/raycom/readme.md

 ##### When to consider this solution

-- Firebase / GA native pipeline has a delay up to 72 hours
+- Firebase / GA native pipeline may have a delay up to [48 hours](https://firebase.google.com/docs/perf-mon/bigquery-export#enable_export)
 - Very occasional data losses, and it's hard to pinpoint the causation or fix it
 - Limited number of messages per day
 - Streaming inserts cost, this pipeline can run as batch jobs and [insert data through BigQuery Storage API](https://github.com/cloudymoma/raycom/blob/streaming/src/main/java/bindiego/BindiegoStreaming.java#LL1045C79-L1045C79)